ttyelud/dracht.io/docs/drachtio-server/3-configuring.md

 # Configuring

-The drachtio process can either be configured via command-line parameters, a configuration file, or a combination of the two.
+The drachtio process can either be configured via command-line parameters, environment variables, a configuration file -- or a combination of all three.
+The order of precedence of configuration settings is as follows:
+* command-line parameters, if provided, always take precedence
+* otherwise environment variables, if provided, take precedence
+* otherwise configuration file settings are used.

+By default, the server will look for a configuration file at `/etc/drachtio.conf.xml`.
+This can be changed by passing the configuration file path as a command line argument `-f`; e.g., `drachtio -f /tmp/drachtio.conf.xml`

-The configuration file is installed by default at `/etc/drachtio.conf.xml`.
-As the name suggests, it's an XML file.
+As the name suggests, the configuration file is in XML format.
 The structure of the file is described below, and [a heavily commented version of the file can be found here](https://github.com/davehorton/drachtio-server/blob/develop/drachtio.conf.xml) that provides additional detail to the summary provided below.

 ### drachtio.conf.xml